 What you need in a dedicated planetary camera is a fast frame rate, plus a modest resolution and USB 3.0 connection so that the data transfer to your laptop/computer can handle the volume of frames being taken.

-The next most successful models are the ZWO ASI290MM (discontinued) and ZWO ASI178MM.
+The next most successful models are the ZWO ASI290MM and ZWO ASI178MM, but both of these are discontinued.

-Color cameras are generally recommended for planetary imaging as there is no need to use a monochrome camera with filters like you would with solar and deep sky imaging.
+Color cameras can also be great for planetary imaging as there is no need to use a monochrome camera with filters like you would with solar and deep sky imaging.

 Best ZWO DSO Camera